Skip to main content

 Unmarried couples

-This is the most common and historically most frequent use case.
+This is the most common use case, and historically the most frequent.
 Under joint ownership (indivision), any co-owner can force a sale at any time.
-In case of separation, this means a forced sale at the worst moment and the worst price.
-The SCI allows you to draft articles of association that organize a partner’s exit without forcing a property sale: approval clauses, buyback terms, predetermined buyback price.
+On a separation, that means a forced sale at the worst moment and the worst price.
+The SCI lets you draft articles that organise a partner’s exit without forcing a property sale: approval clauses, buyback terms, a predetermined buyback price.

-For an unmarried couple buying an apartment in Paris, often the biggest investment of their lives, the SCI provides legal security that joint ownership cannot offer.
-The creation cost (1,500 to 3,500 euros) is negligible relative to the amounts at stake.
+For an unmarried couple buying an apartment in Paris, often the biggest investment of their lives, the SCI provides legal security that joint ownership cannot.
+The creation cost (1,500 to 3,500 euros) is negligible against the amounts at stake.

 Family estate planning